Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fitzroy has 35 operational public transport stops, offering a mix of light rail and bus services.
-These stops are served by 33 distinct routes, facilitating 11,679 weekly passenger trips in total.
+Fitzroy has 35 active public transport stops, a mix of lightrail and buses.
+These are served by 33 routes, offering 11,679 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 130 meters to the nearest stop.

-Daily service frequency averages 1,668 trips across all routes, equating to approximately 333 weekly trips per individual stop.
+Daily service frequency averages 1,668 trips across all routes, equating to around 333 weekly trips per individual stop.

 Frequently Asked Questions - Transport